n8x-0/resume-builder-typescript-hackathon/README.md

 <h2>Resume Builder</h2>

-Powered by cutting-edge technology and built for the GIAIC GenAI Program's 24-hour hackathon challenge, this resume builder offers a seamless experience to create, edit, and download your professional resume effortlessly.
+Powered by cutting-edge technology and built for the GIAIC GenAI Program's <b>24-hour hackathon challenge</b>, this resume builder offers a seamless experience to create, edit, and download your professional resume effortlessly.

 =====================================